 And, if quantity rather than quality is your thing, make a note in your diary now: on the last Sunday in June, every second year (on even years), a giant bouillabaisse for 2,500 people is cooked up in Sanary sur Mer to mark the feast day of Saint Peter, the patron saint of fishermen.

 Over the last few years, some of Marseille's top chefs have risen to the challenge of bouillabaisse and come up with some strange and surprising solutions.

-At Une Table, au Sud, the Michelin-starred chef Lionel Lévy, who hails from Toulouse in the south-west of France, has said he felt intimidated when it came to making this quintessentially Marseillais dish.
+The Michelin-starred chef Lionel Lévy, who hails from Toulouse in the south-west of France, has said he felt intimidated when it came to making this quintessentially Marseillais dish.

-But he still managed to bring an irreverent touch to his deconstructed "milkshake bouillabaisse," pictured below left, a sort of foamy fish cappuccino served in a glass with grilled filets of John Dory and rouille wrapped in slivers of potato on the side.
+But he still managed to bring an irreverent touch to his deconstructed "milkshake bouillabaisse," or "Bouille-A-Baisse", pictured below left, a sort of foamy fish cappuccino served in a glass with grilled filets of John Dory and rouille wrapped in slivers of potato on the side.

 Across the other side of the Old Port, at L'Aromat, Sylvain Robert, another of Marseille's new wave of bold young chefs, serves an even more arch and postmodern "hamburger-bouillabaisse," if that isn't a contradiction in terms.